nginx/unit-docs/source/installation.rst

 .. warning::

-   Here, :program:`make` is used in port configuration.
-To :program:`make` a Unit build using our repositories, see :ref:`below <installation-bld-src>`.
+   These commands compile and install the *port*.
+To :program:`make` a Unit build with our sources only, see :ref:`below <installation-bld-src>`.

 .. note::

-   Control socket is located here: :file:`/var/run/unit/control.unit.sock`.
+   The control socket's pathname is :file:`/var/run/unit/control.unit.sock`.

 .. _installation-gnt-prtg: